jolzem/flunky/README.md

 Feel free to distribute the flunky-client folder to the people you want to play with.

+### Please add words and graphics by yourself!

+In the flunky-client/ folder create an "img" directory and add the following images:
+- connect.png (only player 1)
+- start.png (both players in idle position)
+- p1drink.png (p1 drinking, p2 idle, bottle fallen)
+- p1throw.png (p1 throwing, p2 idle, bottle standing)
+- p2drink.png (p1 idle, p2 drinking, bottle fallen)
+- p2throw.png (p1 idle, p2 throwing, bottle standing)

+To add words, edit the FlunkyServer.java file on line 58:

+Add your words by adding `, "<your word>"` at the end of the line **before** the `};`

 ## Usage

 To run Flunkyball, open the package.bluej files in the flunky and flunk-client folders.